infovote-io/dashboard/docs/index.md

 }
 ```

+Why is this happening?

-The end bias, a cognitive tendency to substitute the end for the whole, plays a significant role in voters' evaluations of economic performance.
+- The end bias, a cognitive tendency to substitute the end for the whole, plays a significant role in voters' evaluations of economic performance.

 - The concept of “Attribute Substitution”, illustrated by @Kahneman_2003 and @KahnemanFred_2002, reveals how individuals unconsciously replace a target attribute with a more readily accessible, related attribute when making judgments.